Rain Boots and Tulips Spring Wreath

 wrapping burlap and ribbon around wreath frame

-Thanks for hanging out and I can’t wait to see what you create for Spring!
-Share them with us on our Instagram or Facebook page, and use #cardstockwarehouse for a chance to be featured on our page!
+Thanks for hanging out, and I can’t wait to see what you create for Spring!
+Share your paper creations with us on Facebook or Instagram.
+You can tag us (@cardstockwarehouse) to be featured in our stories.

 Thank you for following along!